Armorial of Polish nobility

-Polish heraldry is typical to the Polish nobility/szlachta, which has its origins in Middle Ages knights/warriors clans that provided military support to the King, Dukes or overlords.
+Polish heraldry is typical to the Polish nobility/szlachta, which has its origins in Middle Ages knights/warriors clans that provided military support to the king, dukes or overlords.

 Exceptions apart, all Polish families belonging to the same noble rod/clan used/use the same coat of arms.
-Polish original word Herb makes reference to the clan as well to the coat of arms at the same time.
+The Polish original word herb makes reference to the clan as well to the coat of arms at the same time.